Catholic University of Croatia: Academic activity

-The first academic year began in 2010/2011 when 40 students enrolled in the first year of the study program of history.
+The first academic year began in 2010/2011 when 40 students enrolled in the first year of the history program.
 In October 2011, the university started its programs in psychology and sociology.
-First graduates of the undergraduate study program in history were promoted in 2014.
+The first graduates of the undergraduate program in history graduated in 2014.

 In July 2014 University received accreditation for scientific activity in the field of social sciences and humanities.
-In the academic year 2015/2016, university started its study program in communicology and nursing.
+In the 2015/2016 academic year, the university launched its program in communicology and nursing.

-in September 2021 University started the program in medicine.
+in September 2021 university started the program in medicine.

-University annually accepts 40 full-time students per study program and currently has around 1300 students.
+The university annually accepts 40 full-time students per program and currently has around 1,300 students.

 Faculties of study

 The university offers B.A. and M.A. degrees in: